Human Rights Due Diligence of Epson Group

 Violation of the Law concerning Worker Dispatching Manufacturing company Keep outsourced operations within the scope of the law.

-Improvement of the emergency exit doors on the factory evacuation route Manufacturing company The structure of the relevant emergency exit doors have been reviewed.
+Improvement of the emergency exit doors on the factory evacuation route Manufacturing company The structure of the relevant emergency exit doors has been reviewed.

 Brokerage/recruitment fees to agencies paid by migrant workers Manufacturing company Stopped migrant workers' burden and reimbursed to workers